iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - Investigating `trends`, `patterns`, and `relationships` using `quantitative` data.

 ### Descriptive Statistics

+- Reduce large array of numbers (rows) into a handful of figures (KPI's) tha describe it accurately.
 - Understand what your sample data looks like.
+- Summarize the characteristics of a `variable`
 - **Frequency** of each value ( Absolute, Relative and Cumulative )
 - Central tendency ( Mean, Median and Mode ) ( Histogram )
 - Variability | Dispersion ( Min, Max, Range, IQR, Standard Deviation and Variance ) ( Histogram, Boxplot )